magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/layout-overview.md

 <h3 id="layout_overview_blocks">About blocks and containers</h3>

-Magento implements the <a href="http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller" target="_blank">Model-view-controller</a> architecture pattern; meaning, the Magento software is architected into *layers*, including the *view layer*.

-The view layer is responsible for representing the data for display on a web browser.
+ for display on a web browser.
 To that end, your *page layout* is defined by a page structure that is in turn represented by hierarchy of <a href="{{ site.gdeurl }}frontend-dev-guide/layouts/containers-blocks.html">blocks and containers</a>.

 Before you start to work on your theme, you must understand the following terms: